Fixed-parameter Approximability of Boolean MinCSPs: Introduction

 By investigating constant-factor FP-approximation, we are identifying a class of tractable constraints that unifies and generalizes the polynomial-time constant-factor approximable and fixed-parameter tractable cases.
 We observe that if each constraint in $\Gamma$ can be expressed by a 2SAT formula (i.e., $\Gamma$ is bijunctive), then we can treat the \dcsp\ instance as an instance of \textsc{2SAT Deletion}, at the cost of a constant-factor loss in the approximation ratio.
 Thus the fixed-parameter tractability of \textsc{2SAT Deletion} implies \dcsp\ has a constant-factor FP-approximation if the finite set $\Gamma$ is bijunctive.
-If $\Gamma$ is in IHS-$B$ for some constant $B$, then \dcsp\ is known to have a constant-factor approximation in polynomial time, which clearly gives another class of constant-factor FP-approximable constraints.
-Our main results show that probably these two classes cover all the easy cases with respect to FP-approximation (see Section~\ref{sec:preliminaries}) for the definitions involving properties of constraints). \begin{theorem} Let $\Gamma$ be a finite Boolean constraint language. \begin{enumerate} \item If $\Gamma$ is bijunctive or IHS-$B$ for some constant $B\ge 1$, then $\dcsp(\Gamma)$ has a constant-factor FP-approximation. \item Otherwise, if $\Gamma$ is affine, then $\dcsp(\Gamma)$ has an FP-approximation (resp., constant-factor FP-approximation) if and only if \textsc{Nearest Codeword} has an FP-approximation (resp., constant-factor FP-approximation). \item Otherwise, $\dcsp(\Gamma)$ has no fixed-parameter approximation, unless $\textup{FPT}=\textup{W[P]}$. \end{enumerate} \end{theorem} Given a linear code over $GF[2]$ and a vector, the \textsc{Nearest Codeword} problem asks for a codeword in the code that has minimum Hamming distance to the given vector.
-There are various equivalent formulations of this problem: \textsc{Odd Set} is a variant of \textsc{Hitting Set} where one has to select at most $k$ elements to hit each set exactly an odd number of times, and it is also possible to express the problem as finding a solution to a system of linear equations over $GF[2]$ that minimizes the number of unsatisfied equations.
-Arora et al. \cite{Arora97} showed that, assuming $\textup{NP}\not\subseteq\textup{DTIME}(n^{\textup{poly}(\log n)})$, it is not possible to approximate \textsc{Nearest Codeword} within ratio $2^{\log^{1-\epsilon}}n$ for any $\epsilon>0$.
-In particular, this implies that a constant-factor polynomial-time approximation is unlikely.
-We give some evidence that even constant-factor FP-approximation is unlikely.
-First, we rule out this possibility under the assumption that the Linear PCP Conjecture (LPC) and the Exponential-Time Hypothesis (ETH) both hold. \begin{theorem} Assuming LPC and ETH, \textsc{Nearest Codeword} has no constant-factor FP-approximation for any ratio $r$. \end{theorem} Second, we connect the FP-approximability of \textsc{Nearest Codeword} with the \kds\ problem, where the task is to find $k$ vertices that induce the maximum number of edges. \begin{theorem} If \textsc{Nearest Codeword} has a constant-factor FP-approximation for some ratio $r$, then for every $\epsilon>0$, there is a factor-$(1-\epsilon)$ FP-approximation for \kds. \end{theorem} Thus a constant-factor FP-approximation for \textsc{Nearest Codeword} implies that \kds\ can be approximated arbitrarily well, which seems unlikely.
-Note that Theorems~\ref{th:lpc-etc-intro} and \ref{th:kds-intro} remain valid for the other equivalent versions of \textsc{Nearest Codeword}, such as \textsc{Odd Set}.
+If $\Gamma$ is in IHS-B, then \dcsp\ is known to have a constant-factor approximation in polynomial time, which clearly gives another class of constant-factor FP-approximable constraints.
+Our main results show that these two classes cover all the easy cases with respect to FP-approximation (see Section~\ref{sec:preliminaries} for the definitions involving properties of constraints) unless $\textup{FPT}=\textup{W[1]}$. \begin{theorem} Let $\Gamma$ be a finite Boolean constraint language. \begin{enumerate} \item If $\Gamma$ is bijunctive or IHS-B, then $\dcsp(\Gamma)$ has a constant-factor FP-approximation. \item Otherwise, $\dcsp(\Gamma)$ has no constant-factor FP-approximation, unless $\textup{FPT}=\textup{W[1]}$. \end{enumerate} \end{theorem}